Best Female Golfer ESPY Award

 The Best Female Golfer ESPY Award has been presented annually in two different periods to the professional female golfer adjudged to be the best in a given calendar year.
 It was originally presented between 1993 and 2004, but was, along with the parallel Best Male Golfer ESPY Award, subsumed in 2005 by the Best Golfer ESPY Award.
 In 2009, the awards were again bifurcated by sex.

-Between 1993 and 2004, the award voting panel comprised variously fans; sportswriters and broadcasters, sports executives, and retired sportspersons, termed collectively experts; and ESPN personalities, but balloting thereafter has been exclusively by fans over the Internet from amongst choices selected by the ESPN Select Nominating Committee.
+Between 1993 and 2004, the award voting panel was comprised variously fans; sportswriters and broadcasters, sports executives, and retired sportspersons, termed collectively experts; and ESPN personalities, but balloting thereafter has been exclusively by fans over the Internet from amongst choices selected by the ESPN Select Nominating Committee.

-Through the 2001 iteration of the ESPY Awards, ceremonies were conducted in February of each year to honor achievements over the previous calendar year; awards presented thereafter are conferred in June and reflect performance from the June previous.
-The award wasn't awarded in 2020 due to the COVID-19 pandemic.
+Through the 2001 iteration of the ESPY Awards, ceremonies were conducted in February of each year to honor achievements from the previous calendar year; awards presented thereafter are conferred in June or July and they reflect performance from the previous.
+The award wasn't awarded in 2020 due to the COVID-19 pandemic that year.